 3. The Stuart B. Wrege Indiana Room Collections contain many original items that are of either a historic or artistic nature.
 Part of what makes them this way is there uniqueness.
 To protect this uniqueness copying of these special materials may be prohibited.
 This will be decided at the discretion of the library’s archivist or if he/she is not available, the Indiana Room Staff member who is on duty.

 4. The Indiana Room will provide researchers a suggested form of citation that will credit the Indiana Room and identify the items within its holdings.

 1. Materials may be temporarily loaned back to the donor for a limited time.
 However, the Indiana Room strongly encourages donors to use collections in the reading room, instead of having them loaned back to the donor or to create reference copies when the information is required for an extended period of time.

 2. In some circumstances the archives may temporarily loan items for exhibition following institutional procedures.
-The final decision to loan materials will be made by the Archivist in consultation with the Head of Reference Services and the Indiana Room staff.
+The final decision to loan materials will be made by the Archivist in consultation with the Head of Public Services and the Indiana Room staff.